makersacademy/chitter-challenge/README.md

 15. Implemented password encryption using `bcrypt` gem.
 Passwords are now stored in the db in an encrypted format.
 16. Considered edge cases where users try to sign up with a non-unique username/email.
 I used the `sinatra-flash` gem to display an error message on the page.
 17. User sign in feature - happy paths and unhappy paths (wrong email/password)
+18. User sign out feature - sign in & sign out buttons only appear on Chitter when appropriate.